inscist/api-guidelines/Guidelines.md

 When services are generally overloaded and load shedding:

 1. Services **MUST** Return a 503 code
-2. Services **MUST** Return a standard error response (see 7.10.2) describing the specifics so that a programmer can make appropriate changes
+2. Services **MUST** Return a standard error response (see [Error Condition Responses](#4102-error-condition-responses)) describing the specifics so that a programmer can make appropriate changes
 3. Services **MUST** Return a Retry-After header that indicates how long clients should wait before retrying
 4. In the 503 case, the service **SHOULD NOT** return RateLimit headers